-After carefully reviewing the existing POSIMIR data and evaluating the feedback we have received from the FDA, including the CRL and other correspondence, we have made the decision to prepare and submit to FDA a response to the CRL.
-The submission will request FDA approval of POSIMIR based on what the Company and its advisors believe is adequate evidence of both safety and efficacy.
-As the submission is intended to be a response to a CRL, we expect a 6-month FDA review period.
-There can be no assurance that the FDA will complete their review in a timely manner or will agree with our response to the CRL and approve POSIMIR for marketing.
+After carefully reviewing the existing POSIMIR data and evaluating the feedback we have received from the FDA, including the CRL and other correspondence, we submitted to FDA a response to the CRL.
+The submission seeks FDA approval of POSIMIR.
+In July 2019, we announced that the FDA agreed to file the submitted response to the CRL as a complete Class 2 Resubmission and assigned a user fee goal date for FDA response of December 27, 2019.
+The FDA subsequently notified the Company that its resubmission for POSIMIR would be discussed at a meeting of the Anesthetic and Analgesic Drug Products Advisory Committee (AADPAC).
+The meeting was held on January 16, 2020; a new user fee goal date has not been assigned.
+At the AADPAC meeting, six advisory committee members voted to recommend that the efficacy, safety, and overall risk-benefit profile of POSIMIR support approval, while six did not support approval based on the information presented.
+Although the FDA considers the recommendations of the AADPAC, the recommendations by the panel are non-binding.
+The final decision regarding pending regulatory actions for a product is made by the FDA.
+There can be no assurance that the FDA will complete their review in a timely manner, or will assign a new user fee goal date, or will agree with our response to the CRL, or will approve POSIMIR for marketing.
 The FDA may require additional studies or additional information regarding POSIMIR.
-We would need to review any such requests to determine whether we believe that a viable path for regulatory approval of POSIMIR remains available.
+We would need to review any such requests to determine whether we believe that a viable path for regulatory approval of POSIMIR and the commercial opportunity remains available.